vhelin/wla-dx/doc/asmdiv.rst

 sections are processed before smaller ones.
 The default ``PRIORITY``, when not explicitly given, is 0.

+You can use ``AUTOPRIORITY`` instead of ``PRIORITY`` when you want to assign descending priority to sections.
+Using this you can make it so that e.g., ``APPENDTO`` sections are appended in the lexical parsing order. ``AUTOPRIORITY`` starts from 65535 and is subtracted by one every time it's used.

 You can also create a RAM section.
 For more information about them, please read the ``.RAMSECTION`` directive explanation.